Safe-RL-Team/Adaptive-Reward-Penalty-in-Safe-Reinforcement-Learning/_posts/2023-01-31-Adaptive-Reward-Penalty-in-Safe-Reinforcement-Learning.md

   \hat{r} = r(s,a) - \lambda c(s,a)
 $$

-Finally, we can compute the gradient of the Lagrangian in line 11 and update $$\lambda$$ in line 14 as discussed in the previous section and repeat the whole process for $$K$$ times.
+Finally, we can compute the gradient of the Lagrangian in line 11 and update $$\lambda$$ in line 14 as discussed in the previous section and repeat the whole process for $$K$$ iterations.

 # Implementation